ScriptLineStudios/Flight-Tracker/README.md

 Every 10 seconds a call is made to the <a href="https://">OpenSky Network API</a> to retrive to longitude and latitude of the plane you are tracking.
 It then uses folium to plot those points on a map.

-# ✨ Features:

 # 🔧 Setup:
 Install the dependencies:

 `python -m pip install -r requirements.txt`

 # 🖥️ Usage:
-Simply run the file `main.py` and it will start downloading.
+Simply run the file `run.py` and the website and traker will start.

  ![run_example](img/00.jpg)